ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

 10. Click on **Save**

-### Create Kubernets Resources to use Objects Store
+### Create Kubernetes Resources to use Objects Store

 We will need to create kubernetes resources to use the Objects store as the OCP registry store